cozy/cozy-stack/docs/replication.md

 ## Details

 - In step 5, the replicator can also attempt to `PUT :target/:docid` if doc are too heavy, but this should not happens in cozy-stack considering there wont be attachment in couchdb.
+- In step 4, the replicator can optimize by calling `GET `
-- The main difference from couchdb 1.X is in the replication history and the manner to determine and store the last sequence number. **TODO :** actually understand this and how it might increase disk usage if we have a lot of replications.
+- The main difference from couchdb 1.X is in the replication history and the manner to determine and store the last sequence number. **TODO:** actually understand this and how it might increase disk usage if we have a lot of replications.
-- Couchdb `_changes` and by extension replication can be either by polling `?since=xx&limit=xx` can return `[]`, or continuous (SSE / COMET)
+- Couchdb `_changes` and by extension replication can be either by polling or continuous (SSE / COMET)
 - In couchdb benchmarking, we understood that the number of couch databases only use a bit of disk space but no RAM or CPU **as long as the database is not used**.
 Having a continuous replication active force us to keep the database file open and will starve RAM & FD usage.
 Moreover, continuous replication costs a lot (cf. ScienceTeam benchmark).
 To permit an unlimited number of inactive user on a single cozy-stack process, **the stack should avoid continuous replication from couchdb**.
 - Two way replication is simply two one way replications

 ## Routes used by replication

-To be a source of replication, the stack only need to support the following route:
+To be a source of replication, the stack only need to support the following route (and query parameters):

-- `GET :source/:docid?open_revs=xxxx` get revisions of a document
+- `GET :source/:docid` get revisions of a document.
+The query parameters `open_revs, revs, latest` is necessary for replication.
+- `POST :source/_all_docs` is used by current version of cozy-mobile and pouchdb as an optimization to fetch several document's revision at once.
-- `GET  :source/_changes` get a list of ID -> New Revision since a given sequence number
+- `GET  :source/_changes` get a list of ID -> New Revision since a given sequence number.
+The query parameters `since, limit` are necessary for replication.

 To be a target of replication, the stack need to support the following routes: